Anne Hathaway

 For Filming, She Studied Calligraphy

 In 2008, she took on the role of an experienced super-agent in the comedy-action film "Get Smart," followed by her leading role in the family drama "Rachel Getting Married."
 For the latter, she received nominations for an Oscar, a Golden Globe, a Screen Actors Guild Award, and other accolades.
-Though the box office earnings barely exceeded the film's budget, critics were effusive in their praise for both the film and Hathaway's portrayal of Kim.
+Though the box office take barely exceeded the film's budget, critics were glowing in their praise for both the film and Hathaway's portrayal of Kim.
 "Her nervous laughter, uninhibited manners, and impulsivity convincingly blend into a single character marked by vulnerability and a need for attention."

 After the film's release, the actress admitted, 'I didn't want to let go of Kim.
 Honestly, I didn't.
 I fell in love with her.
 She inspired me to be more authentic.
 After playing this role, I felt a renewed determination to be open to the world and not fear judgment, misunderstandings, or dislikes.'